-The Postgraduate Committee, convened by the Departmental Chairperson, will identify supervisors with the necessary expertise with regards to the specific field of research.
+The Postgraduate Committee, convened by the Departmental Chairperson, will identify promoters (supervisors) with the necessary expertise with regards to the specific field of research.
 Should local expertise in a specific research field not be available, the option of an external supervisor should be considered.

-The postgraduate committee will consist of the heads of department of Fine Arts and Art History, as well as representatives from these and other fields, as needed.
+The Postgraduate Committee consist of the heads of department of Fine Arts and Art History and Image Studies, as well as representatives from these and other fields, as needed.
 A quorum is four members, of which one each must be from Fine Arts and Art History and Image Studies Department.